Academany/fabzero/basic/doc.md

 `pandoc -s -t html -c style.css file.md -o file.html`

-> It's so annoying having to type all of those commands.
+> **Think about it:** It's so annoying having to type all of those commands.
 Why do we keep using all these command line tools?

 ### Automating everything
 Automation is the **real power of comand line tools**.
 You want to automate in order to avoid typing all these commands in terminal over and over and also in order to speed up the process of file conversion and uploading to the server.